followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxValidator/1 Configuration/adapter/focus.md

 ===========================================================================

 <!--shortDescription-->
-A function that sets focus to the validated editors when the [ValidationSummary](/Documentation/ApiReference/UI_Widgets/dxValidationSummary/) is focused.
+A function that sets focus to a validated editor when the corresponding [ValidationSummary](/Documentation/ApiReference/UI_Widgets/dxValidationSummary/) item is focused.
 <!--/shortDescription-->

 <!--fullDescription-->